phantomdiorama/writingvim/README.md

 Check the links below.

 As we have seen, one of the main benefits of vim is its configurability.
-However, for prose, there’s only a few settings you need.
-For convenience you download a super minimal vimrc here:
+But again, for prose, there’s only a few settings you need.
+For convenience you can download a super minimal vimrc here:

 [minimal vimrc for writing](writing.vimrc)